2019 Global Pluralism Award Finalists

 Center for Social Integrity | Myanmar

 communities.
-Through training in leadership, conflict resolution, democracy, pluralism, human rights, civilian protection, community development, project management, advocacy and community mobilization, the Centre equips youth to become change agents in their communities
+Through training in leadership, conflict resolution, democracy, pluralism, human rights, civilian protection, community development, project management, advocacy and community mobilization, the Center equips youth to become change agents in their communities

 Deborah Ahenkorah | Ghana